 Summary: Senator Lindsey Graham speaks to us honestly, an unforgivable crime for an American politician.
 He talks of using the massive national security machinery to enforce his vision of a safe America, something patriots have done innumerable times before.
 His words are just another step on a long road to the death of the Republic, … Continue reading Lindsey Graham speaks a dark truth.
 We laugh and cover our ears.

 Summary: Our defeats in Iraq and Afghanistan (failures to achieve any major national goals despite large expenditures of blood and money) accompanied an overwhelming victory invisible to the public.
-In fact, these defeats resulted from that victory — the Pentagon's defeat of the military reform movement.
-The post-9/11 campaigns by defense intellectuals demonstrated their shallow roots in the Washington, just as the anti-war protests showed their shallow roots in our society.
-These twin defeats leave the National Security State triumphant and stronger than ever.
-Our defeats abroad matter not at all to its leaders.
+In fact, these defeats resulted from that victory -- the Pentagon's defeat of the military reform movement.
+The post-9/11 campaigns by defense intellectuals demonstrated their shallow … Continue reading The battle that mattered most to America: the Pentagon vs. Military Reformers.
+It’s over.

 Summary: Conservatives' decades-long efforts to delegitimize and shrink the US government have had many successes, such as decreasing public confidence in the Republic's institutions (except the military) and decaying infrastructure (except for the military).
 Sadly we are blind to this slow relentless attack on the Republic, even when we see the effects on this news. … Continue reading DoD shows its strength, mobilizing to protect us from Ebola (a sad story about America)